Award-Winning DWI / DUI Lawyer in Dallas, TX

 What are the Actual Outcomes of DWI Charges in Dallas?

-If you read the section above and you’ve facing DWI charges you’re probably a bit frightened.
+If you read the section above and you’re facing DWI charges, you’re probably a bit frightened.
 180 days in jail for a single DWI seems ridiculous, right?
 Well, the reality is that the justice system works in a silly way.

-The law gets written in a way that’s super punitive.
+The law is written in a super-punitive way.
 But, because prosecutors realistically can’t afford to take every case to trial, it becomes a negotiation game.

 We pulled the statistics for Dallas County to demonstrate what the actual outcomes are.
-It’s worth noting – these statistics include those that plead guilty or use a public defender.
+It’s worth noting that these statistics include those who plead guilty or use a public defender.
 You should expect much better odds with a reputable defense firm.

 Case Outcomes in Dallas